Branding to your advantage

 Am I using existing templates and styles on my site?

-Explore these content templates for ads, buttons and more.
+Explore UFV content templates for ads, buttons and more.
 If you need something beyond the existing templates, contact Marketing and Communications for assistance.

 Have I made the site as user-friendly as possible?